Who Are China's Big Tech Companies & What Do They Do?

 If you're looking to forge a career in Big Tech, getting a foot in the door and riding the wave of Chinese tech companies could open doors to a world of exciting opportunities.

 So, are you ready to explore what makes China so competitive in global markets, who owns TikTok, and why you might want to work for a Chinese company to kickstart a career in tech?
-Join us as we take a deep dive into four of the best Chinese companies to work for and investigate what’s driving their astronomical success.
+Join us as we take a deep dive into seven of the best Chinese companies to work for and investigate what's driving their astronomical success.

 Tencent: The World's Largest Video Game Company